barry-ha/Griduino/docs/ASSEMBLY.md

 <h3>Step 2: Diodes</h3>

 Insert the three small 1N4001 diodes, D1 - D3, being careful of polarity; match the banded end (cathode) with the board marking.
 The board also indicates the banded end with a square solder pad.
 It is good practice to bend its wires in such a way that its marking "4001" is on top and readable.

+Attention: Diode D1 on the PCB is turned in the opposite direction of D2 and D3.

 Solder the three diodes into place and snip off excess wire lengths.